He Was Not The Joker

 Last night my mother, a compassionate mental-health professional, bristled when I characterized the shooter as insane.
 Not everyone who has psychological struggles, whether situationally or biochemically induced, is violent — of course — yet I don't know how else to describe someone who methodically plans mass murder but "crazy" by definition.
 It's not possible to be in one's right mind and do that.

 Which is perhaps the one thing that this man had in common with The Joker, except that one is a fictional homicidal maniac.
-He's an antagonist, a storytelling vehicle, at absolute grayest an agent of chaos whom a reader might admire cathartically for his inventiveness knowing that the "people" he's hurting on the page or screen are not real.
+He's a storytelling vehicle, an antagonist, at the very grayest an agent of chaos whom a reader might admire cathartically for his inventiveness knowing that the "people" he's hurting on the page or screen are not real.
 The Joker also didn't have red hair, and he didn't outfit himself in black tactical gear; some incarnations of Batman have done so, after a fashion, but they — as seen in The Dark Knight Rises itself — don't use guns.
-While Batman did carry a pistol in his very earliest appearances, influenced by pulp-novel characters, it's been a notable trait of Bruce Wayne's for decades that he (to a pathological extreme, during my childhood) rejects the instrument of easy, impersonal death that took his own parents' lives.
+While Batman did carry a pistol in his earliest appearances, influenced by pulp-novel characters, it's been a notable trait of Bruce Wayne's for decades that he (to a pathological extreme, during my childhood) rejects the instrument of easy, impersonal death that took his own parents' lives.
 So

 the shooter in Aurora wasn’t emulating Batman through a direct lens; those who threw themselves on top of others as shielding from a madman’s bullets, they were Batman.